Beate Klarsfeld: Early life

 Beate Auguste Künzel was born in Berlin, the only child of Kurt Künzel, an insurance clerk, and his wife, Helen.
 Her parents were not Nazis, according to Klarsfeld; however, they had voted for the Nazi leader Adolf Hitler.
 Her father was drafted in the summer of 1939 into the infantry.
 From the summer of 1940, he fought with his unit in France and was moved in 1941 to the eastern front.
 In the following winter, because he had contracted double pneumonia, he was transferred back to Germany and worked as an accountant.
 Beate spent several months in Łódź with her godfather, who was a Nazi official.

 The Berlin apartment in which she lived was bombed and relatives in Sandau gave shelter to Beate and her mother.
 Her father joined them in 1945.
 The house and property in Sandau were seized by the Polish government, and the family returned to Berlin.
-From the age of fourteen, Beate began to frequently argue with her parents because they did not feel responsible for the Nazi era, focused on the injustices and material losses they had suffered, and, while blaming the Russians, felt no sympathy for other countries.
+From the age of fourteen, Beate began to frequently argue with her parents because they did not feel responsible for the Nazi era, focused on the injustices and material losses they had suffered.